Swelshin/SwelCoin/README.md

 ### Transaction
 This is the transaction structure

-**Transaction Validation System**: The involved nodes need to grant that block, the value of the signatures are the timestamp.
+**Transaction Validation System**: The Transactions is signed by the emisor, this is centralized net

 ```mermaid